 And put the following code in the associated Code Editor:

-dim title as string = item.Value("Title") // get the data associated to the "Title" field dim artistid as string = item.Value("ArtistId") // and the 'ArtistID' database.SQLExecute("insert into album(title,artistid) values('"+title+"',"+artistid+")") // and insert that data as a new record into the database table
+Var title As String = item.Value("Title") // get the data associated to the "Title" field Var artistid As String = item.Value("ArtistId") // and the 'ArtistID' database.ExecuteSQL("insert into album(title,artistid) values(?, ?)", title, artistid ) // and insert that data as a new record into the database table

-As you can see, the code is very simple (and dangerous in a real world app — prepared statements should instead be used!): it gets the values for the received keys in the JSONitem nodes and uses them as part of the SQL sentence in order to add a new record to the database.
+As you can see, the code is very simple: it gets the values for the received keys in the JSONitem nodes and uses them as part of the SQL sentence in order to add a new record to the database.

 A Web service… ready to serve!

 As you have seen, the code and app structure are really minimal!
 Of course, this is just a simple example but it gives you a good idea of the kind of possibilities web services offer and how fast you can put it together using Xojo and OOP concepts you already know!
-Of course, you can run your web app (and services) right from the IDE… what is probably the recommended way to follow this simple example.
+Of course, you can run your web app (and services) right from the IDE (just make sure to select 8081 as the Debug Port)… what is probably the recommended way to follow this simple example.
 For other more complex web apps, remember that you can use the one click solution Xojo Cloud and of course any compatible Linux, Windows or Mac server.

 Javier Rodriguez has been the Xojo Spanish Evangelist since 2008, he’s also a Developer, Consultant and Trainer who has be using Xojo since 1998.
 He manages AprendeXojo.com and is the developer behind the GuancheMOS plug-in for Xojo Developers, Markdown Parser for Xojo, HTMLColorizer for Xojo and the Snippery app, among others